 Authors submitting a manuscript do so on the understanding that if their paper is accepted for publication, copyright in the article, including the right to reproduce the article in all forms and media, shall be assigned exclusively to the Publisher.

-13. Quoting from other publications
+12. Quoting from other publications

+An author, when quoting from someone else's work or when considering reproducing a figure or table from a book or journal article, should make sure that he is not infringing copyright.
 Although in general an author may quote from other published works, he should obtain permission from the holder of the copyright if he wishes to make substantial extracts or to reproduce tables, plates or other figures.
 If the copyright holder is not the author of the quoted or reproduced material, it is recommended that the permission of the author should also be sought.
 Material in unpublished letters and manuscripts is also protected and must not be published unless permission has been obtained.
 Submission of a paper will be interpreted as a statement that the author has obtained all the necessary permission.
-A suitable acknowledgement of any borrowed material must always be made.]
+A suitable acknowledgement of any borrowed material must always be made.

-16. How to order offprints, reprints, pdf, extra journals, books
+13. How to order offprints, reprints, pdf, extra journals, books

 Cumulative Index to Nursing & Allied Health Literature (CINAHL) Plus